Takifugu: Morphology and behaviour

-The pear-shaped Takifugu, like all pufferfish, are not fast swimmers as they mainly use their pectoral fins for propulsion, but they are very manoeuvrable and able to hover, swim backwards, and change direction much more quickly than most other types of fish.
-As a result, they are rarely found in open water and prefer to stay relatively close to the sea bed where they can explore complex environments such as oyster beds, seagrass meadows, and rocky reefs.
-Nevertheless, these fish are very curious and active, and in some cases even aggressive against other fugu or other fish.

-In the event of danger, the fish inflates itself by filling its extremely elastic stomach with water (or air when outside of the water) until the fish is almost spherical (hence the name blowfish or pufferfish).
-A series of things happen when a pufferfish inflates: First, the pufferfish fills its mouth with water.
-Then, it seals its mouth using a special valve at the bottom of the mouth.
-This valve flaps upward and covers the entire mouth of the fish.
-Next, a branchiostegal ray (a modified gill arch) pushes the water down the esophagus into the stomach.
-The extremely elastic stomach then expands.
-Depending on the species the fugu can achieve an almost perfect spherical shape.

-Their diet consists mostly of algae, mollusks, invertebrates and sometimes crustaceans.
-All fishes in the pufferfish family have strong teeth that may grow too long if the fish cannot consume abrasive food.
-Fugu can bite if provoked and its bite is very nasty and painful.
 Not all Takifugu have been studied in detail, but the most researched species is Takifugu rubripes, due to the commercial farming of this fish for human consumption.
 Takifugu rubripes, for example, breeds from March to May and lays eggs attached to rocks at a depth of around 20 m.
 As far as known, most species live exclusively in marine and brackish water, also breeding in this habitat.
 The anadromous Takifugu obscurus migrates from its coastal marine habitat into fresh water to spawn.
 An even more exceptional and unique breeding behavior is displayed by Takifugu niphobles.
 They gather in groups at certain beaches, throw themselves onto land where fertilization happens and then return to the water.
 The eggs either float back into the water or may stay on land under rocks for a period, only hatching when again submerged by high tide.
 This breeding behavior is unique among pufferfish, but found in a few other unrelated fish like capelin and grunion.

-Fugu can also change color over time, and they get a darker or lighter color.
+Fugu can also change color over time.
 This helps them to camouflage.
-A very dark color may be a sign of stress or illness.